 - Which items from the restaurant menus generate the most profit?

 - How am I expected to get through a day without my restaurant literally burning to the ground?

 To answer all of these questions, you need to be a great restaurant manager.

-When a brand new restaurant enters the scene, it needs as much nurturing as a newborn baby.
-Restaurant failure, especially within the first year of operation, can be owed to a number of reasons.
+When a brand new restaurant enters the scene, it needs an equal balance of restaurant marketing ideas and a solid restaurant business plan to successfully take off.
+Restaurant failure, especially within the first year of operation, can be based on a number of reasons.

 However, one surefire way an owner can keep a number of variables under control is by hiring and maintaining great restaurant management.
 In this article, we will break down what makes a great restaurant manager

 The manager is often the cornerstone to a successful restaurant.
-A successful restaurant manager requires a killer combination of physical stamina, intellectual prowess, and emotional skills in order to succeed.
+A successful restaurant manager requires a rare combination of physical stamina, intellectual prowess, and emotional skills in order to thrive.

-At first, a restaurant owner might double as a manager in his own restaurant.
-However, as the business grows or expands, an owner might relieve an ample amount of duties to a dedicated restaurant manager.
+At first, a restaurant owner might double as a manager in his or her own restaurant.
+However, as the business grows or expands, an owner might delegate an ample amount of duties to a dedicated restaurant manager.
 Typically, a hospitality establishment needs a manager on the floor at all times.

 How to Hire an Effective Restaurant Manager

 In addition to the technical responsibilities required, the restaurant manager must also possess a deep understanding of the restaurant industry.
-Most often, restaurant managers will have had a long history working within the hospitality sector.
+Most often, restaurant managers have a long history of working in the hospitality sector.